 |FA:||Jim Waugh, Leo Henson, Jay Anderson, 1987|

 |Admins:||Greg Opland, Luke Bertelsen, JJ Schlick, Brian Boyd|

 Follows the obvious crack/right-trending seam up the center of the Flying Buttress on the face that is closest to the Front Porch.

 P1: Start with a few moves of tree-stemming off of the Oak at the base of the route.
 Climb the crack (start of "Hotline") up to a no-hands stance at the large horizontal dike.
-Continue up, trending right to the shallow alcove/depression.
+Continue up, heading right to the shallow alcove/depression.
 Climb past the short wide crack to the right-trending seam and follow this to a belay where the seam meets the hand-crack.
-There is a bomber bolt (thanks Evan) & old piton for a belay - or you can build a gear belay in the crack.
+There’s a bolted anchor, but if continuing to the top there’s a better stance a bit higher and plenty of options for gear.

 P2: Continue up the inviting hand-crack that narrows to fingers and then a seam.
 Lots of pin-scars. (mostly 5.9ish with a 5.10 sequence at the top).
 Quality pitch, and highly recommended.

 Belay at the top of the buttress and walk to the Coke Bottle rappel on the [climber's] right-side of the buttress, or continue to the top via "High Exposure" or "Beaver Cleaver".

 **Purchase Bill Cramer's fold-out topo-guide if you intend on spending any time at Granite Mountain **